fernandoamz/react-native-ts-blog/README.md

 # React Native TypeScript Blog :rocket:

-This is a workshop about react native. how use hooks with typescript and integrate testing.
+This is a blog about react native. how use hooks with typescript and integrate testing.

 ## Getting Started
 What is TypeScript ?
 The official documentation says: